Porsche Taycan vs Tesla Model S: rivals comparison

 Charging times and range

-On a full charge, Porsche says the Taycan manages up to 300 miles if you choose the base model with the optional bigger battery, and 257 miles on the top-of-the-range Turbo S. Porsche has future-proofed its first electric car; it’s compatible with chargers that offer up to 270kW, even though very few chargers currently offer this.
+On a full charge, Porsche says the Taycan manages up to 300 miles if you choose the base model with the optional bigger battery, and 257 miles on the top-of-the-range Turbo S. For the entry-level 4 Cross Turismo, range figures are very similar.
+Porsche claims a range of up to 283 miles, while figures are lowered only slightly for the 4S and 4S Turbo models at 281 miles.
+The Turbo S model, meanwhile, has a range of 260 miles.
+Porsche has future-proofed its first electric car; it’s compatible with chargers that offer up to 270kW, even though very few chargers currently offer this.
 On a 270kW charger, the Taycan’s battery level can jump from 5% to 80% in just 23 minutes, while using a 50kW charger increases the waiting time to 93 minutes.
 An 11kW wallbox is available, which recharges the Taycan in nine hours.

 The Tesla Model S has always been ahead of its competitors in terms of range, and even the Plaid version manages up to 390 miles, although European figures might be slightly different.
 The Long Range version offers an extra 22 miles of range but is considerably less expensive.
-Plaid+ models are said to achieve over 520 miles of range, which would be absolutely remarkable if accurate in the real world.
+The Plaid+, meanwhile, is said to achieve the highest range of any electric car, with more than 520 miles of range, which would be absolutely remarkable if accurate in the real world.
 Tesla’s newest Superchargers provide up to 200kW of power, meaning a top-up to 80% takes 45 minutes.

 Treading the line between traditional and modern, the Porsche Taycan looks like current Porsches yet has futuristic styling to match its powertrain.
 It’s the company’s first electric car, and its design indicates that it’ll slot in below the Porsche Panamera in size, if not price.
 The window shape is similar to the Panamera and the 911, and the Taycan is as sleek and smooth-looking as you might expect.
 There are eye-catching design touches, like the four-dot LED headlights and the full-width tail-light bar, and its 21-inch alloy wheels are similar to those fitted to the Mission E concept car.